2008 United States wireless spectrum auction: Auction

 The FCC placed very detailed rules about the process of this auction of the 698–806 MHz part of the wireless spectrum.
 Bids were anonymous and designed to promote competition.
 The aggregate reserve price for all block C licenses was approximately $4.6 billion.
 The total reserve price for all five blocks being auctioned in Auction 73 was just over $10 billion.

 Results of the auction

 Auction 73 generally went as planned by telecommunications analysts.
 In total, Auction 73 raised $19.592 billion.
-Notably, Verizon Wireless and AT&T Mobility together accounted for $16.3 billion of the total revenue.
+Verizon Wireless and AT&T Mobility together accounted for $16.3 billion of the total revenue.
 Of the 214 approved applicants, 101 successfully purchased at least one license.
 Despite their heavy involvement with the auction, Google did not purchase any licenses.
 However, Google did place the minimum bid on Block C licenses in order to ensure that the license would be required to be open-access.

 The results for each of the five blocks: